dfmgr/vim/etc/templates/skeleton/README.md

 Builtin support for vim templates
 Overwrite vim templates by copying
-your template here format is ext.tpl
+your template here format is ext.template